 The man command is installed with the base operating system.
-The man pages for the command section are available from the documention CD in the bos.man.en_US fileset.
-To get the other sections (e.g., libraries, files) install the corresponding HTML documentation filesets.
+The man pages for the command section are available from the AIX CD-ROM in the bos.man.en\US.cmds fileset.
+To access other sections (for example: libraries or files), install the corresponding HTML documentation filesets from the documentation CD.

-The resolve_links Command
+The resolve\links Command

-The resolve_links command is not supported.
+The resolve links command is not supported.